taikitodo/taikitodo.github.io/README.md

 - **Social Choice with Variable Populations**.
 PRIMA-20, Nov.
 2020
 - **Algorithmic Game Theory for Designing Voting Rules**.
 FIT 2020 Special Session “Computational Approach for Social Choice,” Sep.
 2020 (in Japanese)
 - **Market Design for Resource Exchange**.
 Interdisciplinary Workshop on Swarm Mathematics (A Scientific Seminar Organized by TOYOTA), Nov.
 2018 (in Japanese)
 - **Fairness and False-name-proofness in Randomized Allocation of a Divisible Good**.
-Dagstuhl Seminar 16232: Fair Division, Jun 2016
+Dagstuhl Seminar 16232: Fair Division, Jun.
+2016